The Robert D. Hevey, Jr. and Constance M. Filling Fellowship in Invertebrate Zoology

 How it Works

-Proposals for the Filling Ten-week Graduate Student Fellowship in Invertebrate Zoology must be submitted through the central SI Office of Academic Appointments and Internships, as part of the SIFP fellowship call.
+Proposals for the Filling ten-week Graduate Student Fellowship in Invertebrate Zoology are typically submitted through SOLAA, as part of the SIFP fellowship call.
+Fellowship tenure must be continuous and start within one year of notification.

 How to Apply